 Roundtable with Rebecca Walters (26:23)

 A conversation about methods to enhance relationships with patients and others by creating empathic understanding and improved communication with Walter F. Baile, M.D. and Rebecca Walters, MS, LMHC, TEP, Director at Hudson Valley Psychodrama Institute on May 26, 2011.

 Roundtable with Dr. Massimo Biondi (24:51)

-A Conversation on the psychobiology of communicaiton and doctor-patient relationships with Walter F. Baile, M.D. and Massimo Biondi, M.D. on May 10, 2011.
+A conversation on the psychobiology of communication and doctor-patient relationships with Walter F. Baile, M.D. and Massimo Biondi, M.D. on May 10, 2011.

 Roundtable with Dr. Susan Block (35:57)

 A conversation about having early values and goals discussions with oncology patients with poor prognoses with Walter F. Baile, M.D. and Susan Block, M.D., Professor of Psychiatry and Medicine at Harvard Medical School on March 22, 2011.

 A conversation about how and why oncologists should help patients make treatment decisions with Walter F. Baile, M.D. and Thomas Smith, M.D. of the Virginia Commonwealth University Health System and a Massey Endowed Professor of Palliative Care Research and Medicine on February 1, 2011.